AndreaBlengino/baypy/docs/source/examples/heart/README.md

 data = pd.read_csv(r'data/data.csv')
 ```

-Set-up a multiple linear regression model, considering *biking* and
+Set up a multiple linear regression model, considering *biking* and
 *smoking* as regressors and *heart disease* as the response variable.
 Use non-informative priors for regressors and variance: